Windows, Mac OS X & GNU/Linux.

 Press the TAB key.
 Press the TAB key again or the ESC key to leave the command mode.
 From DIN's command mode you can invoke DIN commands or run Tcl scripts that contain DIN commands that can change various parameters of DIN.

 It is dormant, not dead!
-I need money to develop DIN on GNU/Linux.
+I need money to develop DIN Is Noise on GNU/Linux.
 So, if you can, please donate.
-If you know powerful people or companies or organisations that would like to see a truly original piece of music software on GNU/Linux thrive, please ask them to donate.
-I want to make the GNU/Linux version identical to the proprietary versions of DIN because I want people that cant afford a license to make use of the instrument, study how the instrument works by reading its code and even modify it to make it do what they want it to do.
+If you know powerful people or companies or organisations that would like to see a truly original piece of music software thrive on GNU/Linux, please ask them to donate.
+I want to make the GNU/Linux version identical to the proprietary versions of DIN Is Noise because I want people that cant afford a license to make use of the instrument, study how the instrument works by reading its code and even modify it to make it do what they want.
 But I dont have the money anymore to make this happen.
-Still, as it is, DIN on GNU/Linux is 6 years of intense work, the Bezier curve technology is the same, the available instruments are the same and there is plenty to see and hear!
-If you wish, you could also download the entire source code of DIN and develop DIN on your own.
+Still, as it is, DIN Is Noise on GNU/Linux is 6 years of intense work, the Bezier curve technology is the same, the available instruments are the same and there is plenty to see and hear!
+If you wish, you could also download the entire source code of DIN Is Noise and develop it on your own.

 You built DIN from source code but ran it from /path-to-din/src directory instead of doing a sudo make install.
 Please read README to learn how to build DIN from source code.